-Accommodation for mountaineers, climbers and mountain bikers in Scottish independent hostels.
+Accommodation for walkers, climbers, and mountain bikers in Scottish bunkhouses and independent hostels.

-All the hostels and bunkhouses in Scotland love to provide accommodation for groups.
+All the Scottish hostels and Scottish bunkhouses love to provide accommodation for groups to visit Scotland.
 You can send a group enquiry or use the Facilities icon on the toolbar at the top of this site to see a list of hostels with exactly the facilities your group requires.